simonrose121/phd/_posts/2016-10-18-connected-code.md

 Connected Code is written by Yasmin Kafai and Quinn Burke, both are advocates of programming in education and constructionist learning.

-**Computational thinking**
+**Computational participation**

-- Papert
+- Papert's constructionist learning
 - Programming in education
+	- Introduced in to UK and some other curriculum but not US
+- Open source movement
+	- "created, used, repurposed and shared"
-- Tutor, tool and tutee
+- Computers as a tutor, tool and tutee (making the transition to the child programming the computer)

 **Objects-to-share-with**

-- Instead of objects-to-think-with
+- Instead of objects-to-think-with (learning is a social process)
+- Creating personal knowledge

 **Scratch-collaboration**